lucydot/ChooChoo/docs/includes/glossary.md

 *[convenience functions]: A non-essential subroutine in a programming library which is intended to ease commonly performed tasks.
 *[yaml]: A human-readable language commonly used for configuration files.
 *[Github Pages]: Public webpages built from a Github repository and hosted by Github.
 For more information see [here](https://pages.github.com/).
+*[Github Issue]: A process for tracking work-in-progress on a Github repository.